nyl-auster/rust-memo/README.md

 https://doc.rust-lang.org/book/second-edition/ch04-00-understanding-ownership.html

 All programs have to manage the way they use a computer’s memory while running.
 Rust’s central and most unique feature is ownership.
 It enables Rust to make memory safety guarantees without needing a garbage collector.

+Some languages have garbage collection that constantly looks for no longer used memory as the program runs; in other languages, the programmer must explicitly allocate and free the memory.
+Rust uses a third approach: memory is managed through a system of ownership with a set of rules that the compiler checks at compile time.